symfony/symfony-docs/components/class_loader/class_map_generator.rst

 .. note::

-    The example assumes that you already have autoloading working (e. g. through `Composer`_ or one of the other class loaders from the ClassLoader component.
+    The example assumes that you already have autoloading working (e.g. through `Composer`_ or one of the other class loaders from the ClassLoader component.